peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Return Value:</b>

- `true` true if the given list of characters is in the given Unicode normalization form; otherwise,  `false` false .
+ `true`  if the given list of characters is in the given Unicode normalization form; otherwise,  `false`  .

 <b>Exceptions:</b>